5 new COVID-19 deaths reported in Yellowstone County, including 17th at Canyon Creek

 "Four of the five deaths were identified through data reconciliation and a review of death certificates at the Montana Department of Public Health and Human Services vital statistics unit," RiverStone Public Information Officer Barbara Schneeman wrote in the press release.

+Hospitalizations in Yellowstone County increased from Monday to Tuesday by six people.
+Tuesday there were 57 hospitalizations in the county, including 18 people in intensive care units and 14 people on ventilators.
+Of those hospitalized, 25 are Yellowstone County residents.

-Monday morning there were 51 people hospitalized in Yellowstone County, including 26 Yellowstone County residents.
-Of those people hospitalized, 17 were in intensive care units and 12 were on ventilators.
+On Sunday in Yellowstone County there were 48 people hospitalized in Yellowstone County, of whom 16 were in ICU and 12 were on ventilators.

-The additional Yellowstone County deaths bring the county's death total to 41, of which 37 deaths have occurred since July 6.
+The additional Yellowstone County deaths bring the county's death total to 41; 37 of those have occurred since July 6.

 Of the 41 deaths in the county, 39 have been people aged 60 or older and 17 were residents of Canyon Creek Memory Care.
 Canyon Creek has capacity for 67 residents, officials said in early July, and it was not at capacity when the first cases were identified.

-Though the county did not identify where the recent senior living deaths occurred, The Gazette reported as recently as July 16 that eight senior care facilities in Billings had contributed 112 confirmed cases.
+The county did not identify where the recent senior living deaths occurred.
+The Gazette reported as recently as July 16 that eight senior care facilities in Billings had been connected to 112 confirmed cases.

 MorningStar Senior Living confirmed a resident death in July.
 Cases in July were also confirmed at Avantara Billings, St. John's United and Eagle Cliff Manor.